devnull-cz/c-prog-lang/modules/pointer-to-pointer.md

 > first structure is addressable as `**msg`.
 However, accessing subsequent
 > elements is different.
 In Linux-PAM and OpenPAM, the second element is at
 > `*(msg[2])`, while in Solaris it is at `(*msg)[2]`.

+The situation when one prompt is passed only is similar to what happens when the function `first`() in #source ptr-ptr-array.c is called for `ppa` and `ppb`.